Nintendo Switch system software: Open source components

-Despite popular misconceptions to the contrary, Horizon is not largely derived from FreeBSD code, nor from Android, although the software license and reverse engineering efforts have revealed that Nintendo does use some code from both in some system services and drivers.
-For example, the networking stack in the Switch OS is derived at least in part from FreeBSD code.
 Nintendo's use of FreeBSD networking code is legal as it is made available under the permissive BSD license, and not even particularly unusual – for instance and interface, the Microsoft Windows TCP/IP stack (used since at least 2000 and XP) was originally derived from BSD code in a similar fashion, using part of its TCP/IP code for its implementation of TCP/IP, which was legal.

 Components derived from Android code include the Stagefright multimedia framework, as well as components of the graphics stack including the display server (derived from SurfaceFlinger) and the graphics driver (which seems to be derived from Nvidia's proprietary Linux driver).

-Although a full web browser intended for general browsing is not available on the console as of January 2025, several so-called 'applets' are included which utilise the WebKit rendering engine to display web content within a stripped back interface.
+Although a full web browser intended for general browsing is not available on the console unlike its predecessors, several so-called 'applets' are included which utilise the WebKit rendering engine to display web content within a stripped back interface.
 A WebKit-powered applet is used to allow users to log in to captive portals when connecting to certain wireless networks, as well as for operating system features such as the Nintendo eShop, social media integrations, and digital manuals.

 Features

 IPv6 support

-The version of the Nintendo Switch system software that runs on the Nintendo Switch 2 has IPv6 support, whereas the version that runs on the Nintendo Switch does not.
-There is no support for RFC 4941, thus as of version 20.1.5, all IPv6 packets disclose the uniquely identifiable MAC address if SLAAC is in use.
-Enabling IPv6 breaks 5GHz support, and support for RDNSS is absent.
+The version of the Nintendo Switch system software that runs on the Nintendo Switch does not have IPv6 support, whereas the version that runs on the Nintendo Switch 2 does.

 User interface

 Home screen

 The Nintendo Switch home screen has battery, Internet and time information in the top-right corner, and below it is a grid showing all software on the system, downloaded or physical.
 Underneath that it has shortcuts to OS functions such as Nintendo Switch Online, GameChat (on Nintendo Switch 2), the News, eShop, Album, GameShare, Controller settings, Virtual Game Cards, System Settings, and a Sleep Mode button.
-Unlike previous Nintendo systems, the Nintendo Switch home screen currently lacks a web browser and a messaging system.